emarcey/go2proto/README.md

 * `-p`: target directory for output proto
 * `filter`: if set, excludes all structs not containing this string
 * `-c`: current proto, path of existing version of proto to use for diff
+* `-s`: bool option, default false; if true, will use snake_case for field names instead of default camelCase